Sangre de Christo

 Kristi wondered if they would ever share another night like that again.
 She looked all around at the spectacular mountains which surrounded her.
 Far off to her right, The Mount of the Holy Cross and Mount Elbert, parts of the Sawatch Range.
 Below her, Cottonwood Pass and Tincup Pass.
 To her left, the La Garita mountains, and beyond that, the Sangre De Christo mountains of her youth.
 For a long moment she scanned her old haunt 100 miles to the south, dim and soft in the light haze.
 She imagined herself pointing the Skyhawk south for another hour and landing in Taos, New Mexico.
 She could visit her best friend again, climb the Rio Grande gorge like they did when she was seventeen.

 The Sange de Christo – Blood of Christ – mountains, her home, her favorite place on earth, were only an hour away.
-Somehow, though, the airplane stayed unwavering at 280°.
+Somehow, though, the compass stayed unwavering at 280°.

 My pain dims in comparison to his, she thought.
 His father beat him up until he was sixteen.
 By the time he was eighteen, he had a six pack in him by noon every day, and had attempted suicide four times.

 Only two days before reading the letter over the phone, Eric had composed a much kinder note.
-But since he mailed it, Kristi actually recieved it after the message on her machine.
+But since he mailed it, Kristi actually received it after the message on her machine.

 “As far as my pain goes, you are doing what I need you to do.
 You validate my feelings.
 You offer me comfort and positive strokes.
 You share my sorrow.
 You are willing to walk my journey with me.
 Last night we had a relationship seminar.
 You and I are on target with the way we have conducted our relationship.